 LMU grant/endowment funds are awarded according to policies established by the university.

 We coordinate any outside resources you may have received with your financial aid award according to federal, state, and institutional policies.
-Important: If you receive resources that cover tuition and fees from any source that were unknown to the Financial Aid Office when your award was initially determined, your LMU Grant will be cancelled or reduced.

 The total amount of financial aid awarded can never exceed your budget (LMU Estimated Cost of Attendance), regardless of the source of additional funding.